+Pikes Peak Community College does not unlawfully discriminate against individuals affiliated with the College on the basis of sex/gender, race, color, age, creed, national or ethnic origin, ancestry, physical or mental disability, veteran or military status, pregnancy status, religion, genetic information, gender identity, or sexual orientation, or any other protected category under applicable local, state, or federal law (also known as "civil rights laws"), including protections against retaliation and for those opposing discrimination or participating in any grievance process on campus or within the Equal Employment Opportunity Commission or other human rights agencies, in its employment practices or educational programs and activities.

-Pikes Peak Community College does not unlawfully discriminate on the basis of race, color, creed, national origin or ancestry, sex, veteran status, age, disability, or sexual orientation in its employment or admissions to, access to, or treatment of persons in its educational programs or activities.
-Pursuant to Title VII of the Civil Rights Act of 1964 (Title VII), Section 504 of the Rehabilitation Act of 1973 (Section 504), the Americans with Disabilities Act of 1990 (ADA), the ADA Amendment Act of 2008 (ADAAA) and Age Discrimination in Employment Act of 1967 (ADEA), the college has established grievance procedures for its employees and/or job applicants.
-Specific complaints of alleged discrimination under Section 504 or the ADA (disability or veteran status) or Title VII (sex, race, national origin, or sexual harassment), Title IX (student related sex discriminating) or ADEA (age) should be referred to the Executive Director of Human Resource Services, 5675 South Academy Boulevard, Room C-202, Colorado Springs, Colorado 80906; (719) 502-2003; or the Colorado Community College System Office, 9101 East Lowry Blvd., Denver, CO 80230, (303) 620-4000; or the Colorado Civil Rights Division, Colorado Springs, CO, (719) 633-7518; or the U.S. Equal Employment Opportunity Commission, Denver, CO, 1-800-669-4000 (Voice) or 1-800-669-6820 (TTY); or U.S. Department of Education, Denver, CO, 303-844-5695.
+The College has designated Mr. Carlton Brooks, Executive Director of Human Resource Services, as its Affirmative Action Officer/Equal Opportunity Coordinator/Title IX Coordinator with the responsibility to coordinate its civil rights compliance activities and grievance procedures.
+For information, contact Mr. Carlton Brooks, Executive Director of Human Resource Services, at 5675 South Academy Blvd, Colorado Springs, CO 80906 or at (719) 502.2600.

+You may also contact the Colorado Community College System Office, 9101 East Lowry Blyd., Denyer, CO 80230, (303) 620-4000; or the Colorado Civil Rights Division, Colorado Springs, CO, (719) 633-7518; or the U.S. Equal Employment Opportunity Commission, Denver, CO, 1-800-669-4000 (Voice) or 1-800-669-6820 (TTY); or the Office for Civil Rights, U.S. Department of Education, Region VIII, Federal Office Building, 1244 North Speer Boulevard, Suite 310, Denver, CO 80204, telephone (303) 844-3417.